memfault/interrupt/_drafts/advanced-gdb.md

 ![](https://raw.githubusercontent.com/cs01/gdbgui/master/screenshots/gdbgui.png)

-It's a really great tool if you don't want to use a vendor-provided debugger but still want to have a visual way to interface with GDB.
+It's a great tool if you don't want to use a vendor-provided debugger but still want to have a visual way to interface with GDB.

 ### VSCode